 Bellevue, Washington 98004

-Gordon Charles Webb was born in Seattle, Washington and raised in the greater Puget Sound region where he played amateur ice hockey, built and raced small hydroplanes in the Seafair Greenlake Regattas and raced sailboats in his youth.
-Following high school he learned to fly single engine aircraft and worked as a commercial fisherman in the South Pacific.
+Gordon was born in Seattle, Washington and raised in the greater Puget Sound region where he played amateur ice hockey, and built and raced small hydroplanes around the country.
+In 1976, he was the youngest A-Stock Hydroplane driver to complete the 26 mile marathon Sammamish Slough Race.
+In 1977, Webb piloted a pickle-fork hydroplane designed and built by Ed Karelsen (the MISS BARDAHL 1967, the MISS BUDWEISER 1968, and the NOTRE DAME of 1969) in the Green Lake Summer Regatta.
+Following a severe collision in the first turn that destroyed the entire left side of his race boat, Webb was able to continue driving and cross the finish line in third place before it sank.
+(See AVVO Site photos).
+Following high school Webb learned to fly single engine aircraft and worked as a commercial tuna fisherman.
 After returning to Seattle he studied at the renowned Gomper's School of Boat Building and Design before launching Frontier Boat Corporation, where he directed the design and manufacturing of fishing boats for the Alaskan commercial fishing industry.
-After selling the company to a Danish corporation, Gordon decided to go to law school.
+After selling the company to a Danish corporation, Gordon decided to go to law school and study maritime law.

-Graduating from Tulane University Law School in 1993 with a Master's Degree in Admiralty and Maritime Law, Gordon hired on at Bauer Moynihan and Johnson, the largest maritime-only law firm in the Pacific Northwest .
-Gordon's entrepreneurial spirit got the best of him, and two-and-half years later he founded Webb Law Firm where he represents people in maritime claims, personal injury, wage claims, bankruptcy law, auto accident claims and other matters involving litigation, trials, arbitrations and mediations of cases arising in Alaska, Washington, Oregon, California, Florida and other interesting venues around the world.
+Graduating from Tulane University Law School in 1993 with a Master's Degree in Admiralty and Maritime Law, Gordon hired on at the largest maritime-only law firm in the Pacific Northwest .
+Gordon's entrepreneurial spirit got the best of him, and two-and-half years later he founded Seattle Maritime Attorneys and Webb Law Firm where he represents people in maritime claims, personal injury, wage claims, marine contract disputes, auto accident claims and other matters involving litigation, trials, and mediation of cases arising in Alaska, Washington, Oregon, California, New York, Maine, Florida, the US and British Virgin Islands and other interesting venues around the world.

 L.L.M., Tulane Law School, New Orleans, Louisiana, 1993